n10v/id3v2/README.md

 * ❌ do unsyncronization;
 * ❌ work with extended header, flags, padding, footer.

-**id3v2 is still in beta.
-Until version 1.0 the API may be changed.**

 If you want some functionality, that library can't do, or you have some questions, just write an issue. **And of course, pull requests are welcome!**